elliejs/Willump/tutorial/nunu.md

 Basically, when you talk from one server to another, you open yourself up to lots of potential threats.
 Be aware of these threats before making yourself vulnerable and unprepared.

-### ssl_key_path
+### sslCert, sslKey
 Nunu is a HTTP**S** server, because the internet these days is HTTP**S**.
 To make this work, Nunu needs a private SSL key.
-If you don't have one and don't know how to make one you can create a debug self-signed-certificate like so:
+If you don't have one and don't know how to make one, Nunu will do it for you.
+Simply do not provide the named arguments.

+### forceNew
+If for some reason Nunu must generate new ssl certs and keys (did you get PWNed?), set forceNew to `True`.

 **Linux**
 ```